patrickloeber/MLfromscratch/README.md

 For example, If I want to run the Linear regression example, I would do `python -m algorithms.linear_regression`

+**NOTE**: If you want to use the code for any algorithm, that inherits from `BaseAlgorithm` and play with it, You can do so, without inheriting from it.
+Just remove `(BaseAlgorithm)` from the class.
+It is intended just for Structuring the class and follow a certain rule using `ABCs`.

+For example, If you're trying to use Adaboost code standalone, Change the class definition from `class Adaboost(BaseAlgorithm):` to `class Adaboost:` and It will work just fine.

 ## Watch the Playlist